Cheong Chun Yin: Imprisonment

 In February 2023, Cheong Chun Yin's father made the news once again when he expressed his hope to seek local lawmakers' help to apply to the Government of Singapore for a further reduction of his son's sentence.
 He also updated that his son resumed his studies and also did some work while in prison.
+Cheong's 67-year-old father, who lived alone in a small rented house at Johor, remained working as a farmer and vegetable seller to make ends meet, since he sold his three houses to settle the legal fees and seek mercy for Cheong.
+According to Cheong's father, Cheong's grandmother died in December 2022; she reportedly had a last wish to see her grandson being released from prison before her death.